arinargh/houseprice-prediction/README.md

 ![bath.png](./images/bath.png)
 ![bed.png](./images/bed.png)

 2. **Higher building grades correlate with higher selling prices**.
-Getting your house appraised and achieving a minimum grade of 8 ("above average construction and design") may help your lot stand out from others in the market.
+Getting your house appraised and achieving a minimum grade of 10 ("high quality features") may reliably help your lot stand out from others in the market.
 Improving construction quality (e.g., better ventilation, more energy efficient fixtures) would be an easier and more accessible option, compared to building an entirely new room.

 ![grade.png](./images/grade.png)